Skip to main content

 • Agency: Any agency or department of the United States as defined in 44 U.S.C.
 3502, and the United States Postal Service. {Section 508, E103.4}

-• Agency Official Communications: Electronic content which is not public facing, constitutes official business, and is communicated by an agency through one or more of the criteria set forth in E205.3.
+• Agency Official Communications: Electronic content that is not public facing shall conform to the accessibility requirements specified in E205 when such content constitutes official business and is communicated by an agency through one or more of the following:

 • Alteration: A change to existing ICT that affects interoperability, the user interface, or access to information or data.